 By clicking on an instance, whether its a host, container of Kubernetes pod, you can immediately see its current status, what checks are running against it and even open the check to see the last results and why its failing in the same view.
 From the check you can also jump to linked dashboards which allow you to see historic metrics for that instance and troubleshoot.

-We’ve completely redesigned our Integration Packs, with over 40 of the most common integrations out of the box available today, and loads more coming soon.
+We’ve completely redesigned our Integrations, with over 40 of the most common integrations out of the box available today, and loads more coming soon.
 In one click you can install everything you need to monitor services in your environments and deploy them in seconds across all your connected agents.
 You can view all our out of the box integrations on our Integrations Page.

 The V2 release enables this by building on the unique remote deployment technology we developed in V1.
 This allows you to push out new checks and plugins to monitor your services in real time as you make changes in our UI, REST API or Command-Line Interface (CLI).
 However like everything else in V2, its been completely redesigned from the ground up with a new checks model that allows you to configure plugin checks with different configuration settings that automatically run whenever a host or container appear matching the label selectors defined in the check.
 Your checks work exaclty the same regardless of whether your service is running on a host, inside a container or Kubernetes Pod, or even on remote devices.
 This makes the learning curve to get started really easy.